GrimReaperG/exercises/merge.md

 ### Extra credit

+ * Assume that any object undergoing compaction may be individually too large to fit in memory.
-Implement a reader function for a set of files in the above format that lets you retrieve any particular merged object by name.
-Again, avoid loading the entire file contents into memory.
-Consider the performance implications of your reader strategy.
+ * Implement a reader function that lets you retrieve an object by name.
+Consider the performance implications of your strategy.